Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().logEvent(event);
 ```

-#### Events with Properties
+#### Events with properties

 Events can also contain properties.
-They provide context about the event taken.
+They give context about the event taken.
 For example, “hover time” may be a relevant event property to “Button Clicked”.

 ```js
 var event = “Button Clicked”;